Here Are My Go-To AI Tools

 💵 Paid:

-Perplexity Deep Research [NEW] was recently upgraded with the latest Claude models to reach SOTA performance on deep research benchmarks.
+Perplexity Deep Research was recently upgraded with the latest Claude models to reach SOTA performance on deep research benchmarks.

 📈 6.
-Productivity
+Agents & productivity

 🎁Free: